Long Live Love (Olivia Newton-John song): Eurovision

-At the close of voting "Long Live Love" had received 14 points to place in a three-way tie for fourth in a field of 17, "Bye Bye I Love You" by Ireen Sheer singing for and "Celui qui reste et celui qui s'en va" by Romuald singing for also having accrued 14 points.
+At the close of voting, "Long Live Love" had received 14 points to place in a three-way tie for fourth in a field of 17, with "Bye Bye I Love You" by Ireen Sheer singing for and "Celui qui reste et celui qui s'en va" by Romuald singing for also having accrued 14 points.
 Newton-John admitted post-contest: "I was never really happy with the song I had to sing."